nikitavoloboev/data/docs/biology/genomics/genomics.md

 - [Winnowmap](https://github.com/marbl/Winnowmap) - Long read / genome alignment software.
 - [MGEfinder](https://github.com/bhattlab/MGEfinder) - Toolbox for identifying mobile genetic element (MGE) insertions from short-read sequencing data of bacterial isolates.
 - [Assembled Genomes Compressor (AGC)](https://github.com/refresh-bio/agc) - Tool designed to compress collections of de-novo assembled genomes.
 It can be used for various types of datasets: short genomes (viruses) as well as long (humans).
+- [GenomeHubs](https://genomehubs.org/) - Designed to make it easy to set up and host a core set of bioinformatics tools to help research communities share and access genomic datasets for non-model organisms.